PhantomVulpes/UnauthorizedPrimerOfScadrianAdventureGameplay/Conflicts.md

 - _Example:_ Checking their weakness requires Wits, so 5 dice.
 I am an assassin, so +1 die to the roll These dice become **Action Dice**.
 Unlike normal rolls, you may have more than 10.
 - No more than 10 can be rolled at once.
-A character with 0 in any HP slot loses 2 dice on the relevant stat rolls
-- [] #TODO: Put this with the stat rolling page too, it's very relevant there Movement reduces the character's **Action Dice** by 1, counting as a negative **Circumstance**
+A character with 0 in any HP slot loses 2 dice on the relevant stat rolls, as mentioned in [[Rolling the Dice]] Movement reduces the character's **Action Dice** by 1, counting as a negative **Circumstance**
 ### Defending
 A character may choose to defend against incoming attacks.
 Dice are determined in the same manor as Action Dice, but are instead **Defense Dice**.